Activities for Students

 Be a Part of the Page Center Awards

-On the night of the Page Center Awards, join communication professionals, faculty and students from around the globe for a live chat on Twitter.
-Follow @thepagecenter and use #PageCenterAwards to share thoughts, ask questions, and be a part of a lively and timely conversation about integrity in public communication.
+On the night of the Page Center Awards, be a part of a lively and timely conversation about integrity in public communication.
+Join communication professionals, faculty and students from around the globe in the awards chat room.
 The chat will begin 15 minutes before the event starts.

 Your Questions for the Honorees